aditya-suripeddi/bookmarker-app/notes/ui-concepts.md

 <br>

-5.  [reactrouter.com](http://reactrouter.com) website and content is updated from what is shown in [Intro to ReactJS & NextJS](https://youtu.be/x5KMRG3bt1Q).
-The command to setup react-router from the [Intro to ReactJS & NextJS](https://youtu.be/x5KMRG3bt1Q) is:
+5.  [reactrouter.com](http://reactrouter.com) website and content is updated from the time of recording of [Intro to ReactJS & NextJS](https://youtu.be/x5KMRG3bt1Q).
+The command to set up react-router from the [Intro to ReactJS & NextJS](https://youtu.be/x5KMRG3bt1Q) is:
     ```bash
      $ npm install react-router-dom@6